lizard-buzzard/spring-security-user-registration/README.md

 ## --Commit-47-- ##
 Few bugs were fixed.
 Improvements on html pages regarding the user's transition scenarios between pages and the html pages layout were done.

+## --Commit-48-- ##
+The "stars" after the labels on templates/registration.html were added.